These Easter Mini Egg Cupcakes are perfect for any Easter party! These chocolate cupcakes are topped with buttercream frosting and mini eggs.

-- Bake in a preheated oven to 360F/180C and continue to bake for 10 mins, or until a skewer comes out clean.
+- Bake the cupcakes for 18-20 minutes, or until a skewer comes out clean.

-- Cool in the tin for 10 mins, then remove to a wire rack and start decorate.
+- Cool in the tin for 10 minutes, then remove the cupcakes from the tin and transfer them to a wire rack.

-- While the cupcakes cook and then cool quickly, make the frosting.
-Put the butter into a large bowl and beat with an electric hand mixer until light and fluffy.
+- In the meantime, prepare the frosting.
+Place the butter into a large bowl and beat with an electric hand mixer until light and fluffy.

 - Add icing sugar and beat until combined.